ngtquynh/PhoneAuthentication/README.md

 ## Installation

-- In the project directory, I run the following to install a skeleton of React.

-  `npx create-react-app my-app`

-  `cd my-app`
+- React is installed as `phone_athentication` folder.

+- Express API is installed as the `api` folder.

+- Package `nodemon` is installed to debug on the back-end server:

+  `npm install -g nodemon`

 ### Front-end

-- To run the front-end, I do the following from `my-app` folder:
+- To run the front-end, I run the built-in commands ```npm start```.

-  `npm start`

-- Here the folder `my-app` has been changed to `coding_challenge`.

 - Here I created the front-end on `./src` folder with the React file `App.js`.
 This file initiates the UI interface for both inputs `Phone Number` and `Access Code`.
 The URL to access the front-end after we started React is `http://localhost:3000/`.

 ### Back-end
-- To create the back-end, I installed Express API from `coding-challenge` folder.

-  `npm install api --save`

-- I also installed `nodemon` to help with debugging on the back-end server:

-  `npm install -g nodemon`

 - To run the back-end, I do the following: